 Pullback buying code explanation

-I turned the pullback indicator into a signal system in the previous code.
-However, I implemented some additional specific conditions to the swing trading.
+In the previous code, I turned the pullback indicator into a signal system.
+However, I implemented some additional specific conditions for swing trading.

 Pullback buying signal